Home 9 Dining in NC 9 Best Served Chilled

 Best Served Chilled

-Written By: Marlene Osteen | Issue: August 2024
+Written by: Marlene Osteen

 Of all the many writings on wine I have stumbled upon, the legendary importer Kermit Lynch remains my favorite.
 His delight in both wine and words is evident in this excerpt from a recent column in which he reveals a discovery about President Thomas Jefferson: “We do however learn that Jefferson, the complicated genius, was up to downing a glass or two of Riesling with breakfast.
 If that detail warms your heart, you’ve come to the right place.”